 Test SSH agent forwarding by using the following command from the terminal:

 This command returns information similar to the following text:

 If nothing is returned, then

 ssh-agentis not running.
-See the agent startup scripts information at Using ssh-agent with ssh (http://mah.everybody.org/docs/ssh) or consult your SSH client documentation for specific steps on installing and configuring
+For more information, see the agent startup scripts information at Using ssh-agent with ssh (http://mah.everybody.org/docs/ssh) or consult your SSH client documentation.

 Once you have verified that ssh-agent is running, use the following to add your SSH private key to the agent:

 If your private key is stored in a different file, replace

 ~/.ssh/id_rsawith the path to the file.